kelseygonzalez/kelseygonzalez/README.md

 I am a data scientist, computational social scientist, and sociologist.

+I am a Senior Data Scientist at IBM's Chief Analytics Office, where I currently lend my skills to questions of People Analytics.
+Becuase of this, you'll see less commits here on my _personal_ open-source account.

 In my academic work, I studied social networks, health disparities, and identities using a variety of computational tools like network analysis, natural language processing, advanced statistical analysis, and machine learning.
-Currently, I am employed as data scientists at IBM.
-Becuase of this, you'll see less commits here on my personal open-source account lately.

 Quick Links: [🔗 Personal Homepage](https://kelseygonzalez.github.io/), [🐦 Twitter](https://twitter.com/KelseyEGonzalez), [🖧 LinkedIn](https://www.linkedin.com/in/kelseygonzalez/)